 What most of us call a charging station for convenience is more accurately called “EVSE” or Electric Vehicle Supply Equipment.
 For AC charging, the EVSE is primarily there to provide a safe way to transmit more power to the vehicle.
 It uses a simple protocol to communicate with the vehicle and determine how much power the EV can safely draw.

-Electrical service drop
+Electrical service supply

 Though charging station outputs are listed in kilowatts, the output delivered is determined by the voltage (V) and amperage (A) of the electrical connection supplying the station.
 Voltage relates to the pressure of the electrical flow, while amperage relates to the volume of that flow.
 Small changes in amperage can have a significant impact on power output, which is why you will see amperage and voltage ratings mentioned when discussing various configurations of Level 2 and DC Fast chargers.